 The great news is either version can be made a couple days ahead, making your scallop searing night a breeze.

 How to Prepare Scallops

 Now on to these ivory-pinkish puffs of beauty!
 Scallops are showstoppers when done right, and total flops when done wrong.
 Searing is quick yet tricky.

 - Buy dry-packed scallops over wet-packed.
 Wet-packed are soaked in a bath of phosphates that add water-weight to make the scallops swell.
 Water-weight you ultimately pay for.
 Dry scallops are phosphate-free, caramelize beautifully, and have a naturally sweet taste, whereas "wet" scallops tend to have an unpalatable soapy flavor.

 - Scallops should smell sweet and a little briny out of the package, not fishy.

-- These are fairly large U-15 scallops, meaning 15 or less will make up a pound.
+- These are fairly large 15-20 count scallops, meaning 15-20 per pound.